-It is considered there are both high magnetic-dense stratigraphic units as well as intrusive complexes at Damara.
-There is a high probability that part of the complexity in the signatures is due to alteration through the movement of hydrothermal fluids.
+It is considered there are both high magnetic-dense stratigraphic units but also Intrusive complexes.
+There is a high probability that part of the complexity in the signatures is due to alteration through movement of hydrothermal fluids.
 This could be associated with mineralisation.